HyperTesto/hypertesto.me/content/page/privacy/index.en.md

 - The website is hosted on [Netlify](https://www.netlify.com/), which may store some information, including the IP address of requests to the pages, in its access log for a period of 30 days.
 - To estimate page visits, I use [Plausible Analytics](https://plausible.io/), a privacy-first service hosted entirely in Europe that does not collect sensitive data or use cookies.

-- As a commenting system i use a self-hosted [Remark42](https://remark42.com/) instance which is privacy-first and open source software.
+- As a commenting system I use a self-hosted [Remark42](https://remark42.com/) instance which is privacy-first and open source software.

 ## Cookies